PocketNC/pocketnc/README.md

 user, giving it sudo privileges, changing the machinekit user to pocketnc using the temporary user, then deleting the temporary user.

-    # may be 192.168.7.2, use username/password machinekit/machinekit
+    # use username/password machinekit/machinekit
-    ssh machinekit@192.168.6.2
+    ssh machinekit@192.168.7.2
     sudo adduser temporary
     sudo adduser temporary sudo
     exit

-    ssh temporary@192.168.6.2
+    ssh temporary@192.168.7.2

     # The next command will error if there are any processes running owned by the machinekit user.
     # It will list the process id.
-Run `kill <process id>` for every process until the following command goes through.
+Run `sudo kill <process id>` for every process until the following command goes through.
     sudo usermod -l pocketnc machinekit
     sudo usermod -d /home/pocketnc -m pocketnc
     exit

     # password should still be machinekit
-    ssh pocketnc@192.168.6.2
+    ssh pocketnc@192.168.7.2

     # change password to pocketnc (or whatever you like)
     passwd

+    # Setup no password for sudo
+    # on the last line change machinekit to pocketnc
+    # it should look like (no #):
+    # pocketnc ALL=NOPASSWD: ALL
+    sudo visudo

     sudo deluser temporary
     sudo rm -r /home/temporary